Carlos Mazón: Early life

+Political career

+Early political career

 In 2003, under new Valencian president Francisco Camps, Mazón led the Department of Commerce and Consumption.
 Four years later, following a rift in the People's Party of the Valencian Community (PPCV) between followers of Zaplana and Camps, he was one of the members of the former, more liberal faction that left regional politics and moved into the politics of the Province of Alicante.
 He served as a councillor in the provincial capital and in the small town of Catral, as well as being director of the Chamber of Commerce and a member of the Provincial Deputation.

 Mazón was elected President of the Provincial Deputation of Alicante in July 2019, receiving support from Citizens to be the fifth consecutive PP president since 1995.
 A year later, he received 98% of the votes to lead the PP branch in his province.

+President of the Valencian Government

-In July 2021, he succeeded Isabel Bonig as leader on a regional level.
+In July 2021, Mazón succeeded Isabel Bonig as PP leader in the Valencian Community.

+In the 2023 Valencian regional election, his party came first with 40 seats, up from 19.
+The PP formed a government with the 13 deputies from Vox, on the terms of the PP's national leadership that the government would exclude Vox leader Carlos Flores, who was convicted of harassing his ex-wife in 2002.
+The parties formed a government in July, with ten ministers – two fewer than the previous government.
+Seven were from the PP, and three from Vox, including vice president and Minister of Culture and Sport Vicente Barrera, a former bullfighter.
+The PP-Vox government led by Mazón gave subsidies to organisations such as Lo Rat Penat and the Royal Academy of Valencian Culture that propose that the Valencian language is separate to Catalan, while removing funds to organisations it accused of supporting Catalanism.

+In July 2024, Mazón fired his ministers from Vox and continued to govern as a minority.
+This followed nationwide threats by the party's leader Santiago Abascal for Vox to resign from PP-led regional governments, as part of a dispute over migration.
+Mazón and Barrera spoke positively of each other after the rupture.